5 Types of Open Ended Questions for Business Meeting

 • Take a roundabout way - don't ask what's bothering the client, but let them describe their day at work, project management, etc. In doing so, you're sure to come across a problem that you can inquire about further.

-• Keep the conversation going, don't cross-examine - pick a few questions from each heading and focus on those, ask questions and don't stick slavishly to a prepared script.
+• Keep the conversation going, but don't cross-examine - pick a few questions from each section and focus on those, ask questions and don't stick slavishly to a prepared script.

 All information from the meeting can be clearly recorded in our RAYNET CRM, for example.
-You will have them together in one place and can refer back to them at any time.
+Write all your questions in advance and have everything together in one place.
+You can refer back to it at any time and see it in context.